Mrekyle/ci-project-4/README.md

 During the development of the app multiple different types of technology was used and utilized to build the final application.

 - HTML - Was used to create the basic web page for the project
-- CSS - Was used to style the web page and the different elements that make up the quiz
+- CSS - Was used to style the web page and the different elements that make up the application
-- JS - Was used to build all the functionally of the quiz.
-Allowing for multiple questions, score counters and changing the appearance of elements
+- JS - Was used to create a few simple functions for ease of use.
+Such as changing the date in the footer and sending emails on the contact form
 - Python - Used during the development of the back end of the application for everything that communicates with different servers and databases
 - Django - Was used as the base development framework.
 Allowing the use of template and and back end driven development.
 - MDN - A bootstrap library.
 Allowing the use of different components and defined classes throughout the application to speed up development.
 (Upon review, I would choose to use the base Bootstrap library.)